potetm/lightweaver/README.md

 ## Rationale

 You do not need this library!
 This library is nifty.
-It's perhaps even necessary for some cases, but all of the goodness comes from writing your own simple start/stop functions that take a hashmap and return a hashmap, like so:
+It's perhaps even necessary for some cases.
+But all of the goodness comes from writing your own simple start/stop functions that take a hashmap and return a hashmap, like so:

 ```clj